WilliamY97/LearningJournal/Coding Questions/Two Pointers/README.md

 **3. Remove Duplicates from Sorted Array II**

+Have two pointers just like before, but start on the third element.
+Check the indice your on and compare it to the two values before it.
+If it's different then set the tail indice to be that value and then increment the tail.
+The reason why we do this is to ensure that we will only ever take two of every element.
+At the end we simply return the tail value as that represent the number of elements that meet the requirement of the question (since it only increments when we do find such a value)

 **4. Sort Colors**

 Key to this problem is to have two tails.
 One on either side of the array.
 Iterate through it starting at zero and see which color it is.